Please use another Browser

 Integrating compliance into our business processes has played a crucial role in creating an effective compliance system, and a key aspect of this has been educating our customers about our compliance principles.

-One example of this took place in 2017 at the Hannover Messe, the world’s most important industry trade fair.
-There the Digital Factory and Process Industries and Drives divisions presented the game “Compliance included …” to their customers.
+One example of this took place in 2018 at the Hannover Messe, the world’s most important industry trade fair.
+There the Digital Factory and Process Industries and Drives divisions presented the new game “Compliance included …” to their customers.
 When it comes to compliance, this is what Siemens is all about: clean business, always and everywhere!

 “Tell Us” and Siemens ombudsman